rstraub/rstraub.github.io/_drafts/why-use-tdd-an-xp-perspective.md

 Therefore whenever I write code, a la TDD of course, I always keep the future reader of the code and the tests in mind.
 You should empathize with the reader.
 My mission is to prevent any head-scratching for that person, and the tests resulting from TDD help me achieve that goal.

 ## Doing TDD Shows Respect

-- Creating well designed, testable code is a sign of respect to your team
+Lastly, doing TDD is a sign of respect.
+By applying it you show respect to your:

-- Writing just enough code is a sign of respect for your stakeholders
-- Delivering code with fewer defects is respect for your users
+* fellow team members
+* stakeholders
+* users

+Why?
+Think back to the goal of TDD: *clean code that works.*

+For your team members this means code that is maintainable, well documented, and an overal pleasure to work with.
+You respect your stakeholders, since you write just enough code to achieve the result they are interested in.
+Finally, your users will be able to enjoy a stable, well-crafted product, with fewer defects.

 ## Summary 📝

 Test-Driven Development is an **effective programming practice** to deliver simple, well-designed code.
-But applying it without understanding the underpinning values makes it an empty shell. *You don't do TDD for the sake of doing TDD*.
+But applying it without understanding the underpinning values makes it an empty shell. *You don't do TDD for the sake of TDD.*

 TDD acts according to the overarching values of XP.
-When applied correctly you can expect it to improve **communication**, **simplify** your code, increase **feedback**, **reduce fear** and show **respect** to your teammembers.
+When applied correctly you can expect it to improve **communication**, **simplify** your code, increase **feedback**, **reduce fear** and show **respect** to all parties involved.
 Doesn't that sound amazing?

 _Are you doing TDD?
 What effects of TDD surprised you?
 Share your thoughts in the comment section._